TEXT-S&P summary: JSC Kaztemirtrans

 Rationale

-We equalize the rating on Kazakhstan's major freight wagon owner JSC Kaztemirtrans (KTT)
+The rating on Kazakhstan's major freight wagon owner JSC Kaztemirtrans (KTT) reflects

-support to KTT, if needed.
-We base our view on the following:

--- KTT is 100% owned by KTZ.
-The KTZ group guarantees almost all of KTT's debt;
+Standard & Poor's Ratings Services' opinion of the credit quality of Kazakhstan Temir Zholy

--- KTZ views KTT as a strategic core subsidiary.
-KTT is tightly integrated within KTZ's
+national railway group.
+Since KTZ views KTT as a strategic core subsidiary, KTT is closely

-freight operations--one of the group's main activities--and derives the bulk of its revenues
+integrated with KTZ's freight operations and derives the bulk of its revenues from KTZ.
+In

--- As one of the main subsidiaries of the KTZ group, KTT is closely associated with KTZ and

-we think that its default would negatively affect KTZ's access to the capital markets;

--- In addition, most of the KTZ group's debt carries cross guarantees between KTZ and KTT,
+addition, most of the KTZ group's debt carries cross guarantees between KTZ and KTT, as well as

+cross-default provisions.
+We therefore take a consolidated view of the KTZ group and equalize